 Once you’ve visited an area, in any campaign, you can fast travel there.
 Much like in other open-world games this does rather tend to herald the death of wonder-at-the-world, and in Dynasty Warriors 9 this means you can now just teleport to yards away from the chapter finale, shortcutting any of the side-quests, optional missions, and undermining the open-world efforts of the game.

 The fact that the choice to shortcut, and the now non-hero-specific weaponry is in the game is a bit of a problem, it makes consecutive plays profoundly easier — and while there was never much difficulty in carving through the peons, to have officers, pincer-attacks, bottlenecks and more now completely optional leaves the game feeling like a strangeness.
-Not only this, but the inclusion of a grapple-hook which means you don’t even need to beat defenders as to open the way to keeps or inner sanctums.
+Not only this but the inclusion of a grapple-hook which means you don’t even need to beat defenders as to open the way to keeps or inner sanctums.

 Of course, if you do all of the optional side-missions — tasks which are described as geared to making the final confrontation easier — then you get in far more battles, pushing through all of the gates, and towns, and battlefields of previous games, regularly facing off against other characters in well-placed set-pieces.
-And, if you wish then you can run favours and small errands for towns folk and minor soldiers, another way to level up and see the world; beat up these bandits, bring in this deserter, scare off these wolves.
+And, if you wish then you can run favours and small errands for townsfolk and minor soldiers, another way to level up and see the world; beat up these bandits, bring in this deserter, scare off these wolves.
 If you do play this game

-These smaller errands are well distributed around the world; on starting my second campaign (Liu Bei) I fast-traveled off to the most distant city from the objective and started running small errands rather than fighting against Zhang Liang and his militia.
+These smaller errands are well distributed around the world; on starting my second campaign (Liu Bei) I fast-travelled off to the most distant city from the objective and started running small errands rather than fighting against Zhang Liang and his militia.

-Open world is a strange fit for Dynasty Warriors, and while Dynasty Warriors 9 is undeniably enjoyable when you slip into some of the denser combat areas, at those moments it is classic DW.
-But, when it comes to traveling long distances for the next objective, the light distribution of activities across the vastly increased map size turns it into a bit of an oddity.
+An open world is a strange fit for Dynasty Warriors, and while Dynasty Warriors 9 is undeniably enjoyable when you slip into some of the denser combat areas, at those moments it is classic DW.
+But, when it comes to travelling long distances for the next objective, the light distribution of activities across the vastly increased map size turns it into a bit of an oddity.
 I can’t help but feel this is a step in the right direction for the series, and the continued expansion of things to do leaves me recommending it, it just feels as though it was possibly too large a step to take all at once.